bltzxsd/nocturne/creating-characters-in-nocturne.md

 # Creating Characters in Nocturne

-1. Player characters (**PCs**) in Nocturne must begin as a humanoid race, preferably selecting one from the Player's Handbook.
+1. Player characters (**PCs**) in Nocturne must begin as a humanoid race, selecting one from the Player's Handbook.
 If a sub-race option is available, you may choose one to further customize your character.

 2. Choose your character's class, set it to level 3, and then select a subclass.
-Multiclassing is allowed; however, necromancy is strictly prohibited.
+Multiclassing is allowed with appropriate thematic reasons.

 3. When choosing your class, roll your class's hit dice for each level you take.